antariandel/daqhats_dev/README.md

 ```

 ## Examples
-The daqhats library includes common and board-specific example programs developed with C/C++ and Python.
+The daqhats library includes example programs developed with C/C++ and Python.
 The examples are available under ~/daqhats/examples, and are provided in the following formats:

 - console-based (C/C++ and Python)